 Flavonoids are a group of plant substances within the polyphenol family.
-They are not nutrients, yet they are thought to support and promote good health due to special properties shown in- vitro that enable them to reduce inflammation, inhibit cancer cells and maintain vascular function.
-Examples of individual flavonoids include catechins, which are found mainly in green tea, and quercetin, which is found in onions.
+They are not nutrients, yet they are thought to support and promote good health due to special properties shown in- vitro which enable them to reduce inflammation, inhibit cancer cells and maintain vascular function.
+Examples of individual flavonoids include catechins, which are found mainly in green tea, and quercetin which is found in onions.

 Many studies have linked a high intake of flavonoids with healthy living and a reduction in the risk of developing a chronic disease.
 The most researched areas remain cardiovascular disease and cancer 4, 5, 6, 7, 8, 9.
 However, there is emerging data on other areas of health such as mental function, weight control and diabetes.